 Take a look at my service page for my prices.

-The bigger budget you have, the more guests you have, which means more tables, more centre pieces, more food and so on.
+The bigger budget you have, the more guests you have.
+Meaning more tables, more centre pieces, more food and so on.
 Therefore more work for the wedding planner to do.